Rhythm of the Day

 Small Group Instruction for Pre-K students is provided during center time.
 This is an additional opportunity for your child to work on letter recognition, reading and other skills in order to ease the transition to Kindergarten.

 We will go outside rain or shine every day.
 Some days we take a walk around the block.
 Some days we are geologists looking for different kinds of rock around the neighborhood.
 Most days we are in our large fenced backyard climbing on the play structure, digging in the dirt and bark chips for treasure, working in our garden (that your children help to maintain) and doing activities under our covered area.
-Our backyard also has a large area for tricycles, water table and space to run and play tag.

 At Beaumont Preschool we not only use lunch-time to feed our bodies, but we use this time to share information, listen to stories and build friendships.
 Lunch is also a time to promote conversation skills and play the alphabet ‘lunch’ game.
 Children bring their lunches from home daily.